ysyk2021/the-power-of-adaptability-using-lifelong-learning-to-navigate-change/src/chapter-1-1.md

-Chapter 5: Understanding the Importance of Adaptability in Navigating Change
+Understanding the Importance of Adaptability in Navigating Change
 ============================================================================

 In this chapter, we will explore the significance of adaptability in navigating change.
 Adaptability is a crucial skill that allows individuals to respond effectively to changes in their environment.
 By understanding the importance of adaptability, we can cultivate this skill and harness its power to navigate change with resilience and success.